brettkromkamp/contextualise/README.rst

 If you have `Git <https://git-scm.com/>`_ installed on your system, it is possible to install the development version of Contextualise.

-Certain build prerequisites need to met including the presence of a C compiler, the Python header files, the ``libpq`` header files and the ``pg_config`` program as outlined, here: `Build prerequisites <http://initd.org/psycopg/docs/install.html#build-prerequisites>`_.
+Certain build prerequisites need to be met including the presence of a C compiler, the Python header files, the ``libpq`` header files and the ``pg_config`` program as outlined, here: `Build prerequisites <http://initd.org/psycopg/docs/install.html#build-prerequisites>`_.